 Ventnor Fringe is the Isle of Wight’s unique multi award winning arts festival.
 Launched in 2010 as an intimate gathering of just 200 people the festival has grown to become one of the Island’s cultural highlights and now hosts hundreds of performances spanning theatre, comedy, cabaret, music and film screenings.

 Remaining proudly independent and open to all, the Ventnor Fringe has become a hub for a creative community which welcomes visitors from all around the world.
 Where else could you catch a puppet show in a launderette, a midnight cellist concert in an 11th century chapel, morning yoga sessions in the park or a late night party on the Harbour!”

 5. Wolverton Folk and Blues Festival

 When is Wolverton Folk and Blues Festival?
-Saturday 16th May 2020
+To be confirmed for 2023

 Where is Wolverton Folk and Blues Festival?
 Wolverton Manor, Isle of Wight